SDGforskning/sdg-strings/SDG02_query_action_WoS.md

         ("local" OR "traditional" OR "heirloom" OR "wild" OR "indigenous" OR "autochthonous") NEAR/1
           ("breed$" OR "variet*" OR "cultivar$"
-          OR "crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "livestock" OR "poultry" OR "cattle" OR "sheep" OR "goat$" OR "chicken$" OR "duck$" OR "buffalo*" )
+          OR "crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "legume$"
+          OR "livestock" OR "poultry" OR "cattle" OR "sheep" OR "goat$" OR "chicken$" OR "duck$" OR "buffalo*" )
       )